nervina-labs/cota-docs/docs/guides/quick-deployment.md

   insert into check_infos (check_type, block_number, block_hash, created_at, updated_at) values (1, 6558909, '6ad3c5479c343a2a160332b6dd3d502f2a8eab7f6fd69fc4c20b52bb99ff3dfa', now(), now());
   ```

-4. Clone [cota-nft-entries-syncer](https://github.com/nervina-labs/cota-nft-entries-syncer) and update `configs/config.yaml` to type the mysql url and other information.
+4. Clone [cota-syncer](https://github.com/nervina-labs/cota-syncer) and update `configs/config.yaml` to type the mysql url and other information.
    > `mode = wild`: quick synchronization as soon as possible，`mode = normal`: synchronization at regular intervals
-5. Goto `cota-nft-entries-syncer` root directory and run `make && bin/syncer`
+5. Goto `cota-syncer` root directory and run `make && bin/syncer`

 > If you are familiar with docker, we recommend deploying with docker, please refer to Dockerfile for details